avolabs-io/nft-auction/README.md

 ## Smart Contract bounty

-Although these smart contracts have been thoroughly tested, we cannot guarentee the absence of bugs.
+Although these smart contracts have been thoroughly tested, we cannot guarantee the absence of bugs.
 Please report any findings / attack vectors / gas optimizations to bounty@avolabs.io.
 There is a bounty payout 💰 for your reported findings, awarded at the sole discretion of the bounty sponsor (Async Art).
 These contracts are for the community and your help would be greatly appreciated by many.

-Note that many factors such as the serverity of the bug, the submission of duplicates and the timeliness of the submission will be some of the factors involved in determining the size of the applicable bounty.
+Note that many factors such as the severity of the bug, the submission of duplicates and the timeliness of the submission will be some of the factors involved in determining the size of the applicable bounty.

 # NFT sellers can perform the following actions to sell or auction their NFTs: